-Ensure that Isle of Wight AONB objectives are included in strategic plans and policies relating to mineral extraction both onshore and offshore, where it may impact upon a Heritage Coast.

-Ensure proposals for mineral extraction, in both active extraction and restoration phases, fully consider the impacts on the landscape of the Isle of Wight AONB and seek contributions to deliver mitigation and the enhancement to the features that form the special character of the Isle of Wight AONB where development is considered harmful.

-Support policies and programmes that encourage sustainable soil management and catchment sensitive farming.
+- P19 Ensure that Isle of Wight AONB objectives are included in strategic plans and policies relating to mineral extraction both onshore and offshore (where it may impact upon a Heritage Coast). - P20 Ensure proposals for mineral extraction, in both active extraction and restoration phases, fully consider the impacts on the landscape of the Isle of Wight AONB and Heritage Coast and seek contributions to deliver mitigation and the enhancement to the features that form the special character of the Isle of Wight AONB where development is considered harmful. - P21 Encourage policies and programmes that encourage sustainable soil management and catchment sensitive farming.

-- Encourage partners, industry, regulating bodies and landowners to work to ensure AONB objectives are embedded in minerals extraction proposals. - Encourage partners, industry, regulating bodies and landowners to work to ensure AONB objectives are embedded in restoration plans. - Monitor, record and celebrate the industrial archaeology and cultural heritage of mineral workings and develop resources and educational materials relating to vernacular architecture and mineral extraction from local geology. - Encourage partners to reduce soil loss due to poor farming practices.
+- Encourage partners, industry, regulating bodies and landowners to work to ensure AONB objectives are embedded in minerals extraction proposals and restoration plans. - Monitor, record and celebrate the industrial archaeology and cultural heritage of mineral workings and develop resources and educational materials relating to vernacular architecture and mineral extraction from local geology.